flyteorg/flyte/rsts/deployment/multicluster.rst

 When you first create the FlyteAdmin ``ServiceAccount`` in a new cluster, a bearer token is generated and will continue to allow access unless the "ServiceAccount" is deleted.
 Hence, you should never delete a ``ServiceAccount`` ⚠️.

-To feed the credentials to FlyteAdmin, you must retrieve them from your new data plane cluster and upload them to admin (for example, within Lyft, ref:`Confidant <https://github.com/lyft/confidant>`__ is used).
+To feed the credentials to FlyteAdmin, you must retrieve them from your new data plane cluster and upload them to admin (for example, within Lyft, `Confidant <https://github.com/lyft/confidant>`__ is used).

 The credentials have two parts ("ca cert" and "bearer token").
 Find the generated secret via,::